QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

-Here we have indexed each interaction with the light field by the order in which it appears in the time sequence. which reflect the specific timing of the laser pulses.
+and reflects the specific timing of the experimental laser pulses.
 This is defined for all positive times $t_n$.
-The difficulty, thus far, is that one obtains $2^n$ terms since the dipole operator can act either on the left or right side of the density matrix.
+The difficulty, thus far, is that one obtains $2^n$ terms since the dipole operator can act either on the left-side or right-side of the density matrix.
 However, each term is paired with its complex conjugate, giving $2^{n-1}$ unique terms.
-Further, for an $n^{th}$ order non-linear response, typically, the electric field itself is composed of $n$ pulses,
+Further, for an $n^{th}$ order non-linear response, the electric field itself is composed of $n$ pulses,